owenzlz/PAL4VST/README.md

        --high_noise_frac 0.5
 ```

 **Note**: In the paper, we tried DALL-E 2 inpainter, which gives better results.
-However, since DALL-E 2 not free, we offer SD-XL as an alternative option.
+However, since DALL-E 2 is not free, we offer SD-XL as an alternative option here.

 ## Application 2 - Image Curation